vitran96/evershop-docs/docs/development/advanced/intergrate-with-stripe-payment-gateway.md

 # Stripe Payment Gateway Integration

 By default, EverShop supports an online payment gateway - Stripe.
-This document will walk you through the steps of how we integrated with Stripe payment gateway.
+This document will walk you through the steps of how we integrate with Stripe payment gateway.
 So you will learn how to integrate your payment gateway with EverShop.

 ## Create an extension